darkpanther93/darkpanther93/README.md

 - 👋 Hi, I’m @darkpanther93
 - 👀 I’m interested in: Envolve in may professional career
 - 🌱 I’m currently learning: Python
-- 💞️ I’m looking to collaborate on: Works, projects
+- 💞️ I’m looking to collaborate on: Works, projects, envolve professionally
 - 📫 How to reach me: Via email
 - 😄 Pronouns: He/his
 - ⚡ Fun fact: Red is my favorite color